 Speeding threatens road safety by disrupting the established flow of traffic.
 By exceeding the prescribed speed limit, drivers create a disparity between their vehicle’s speed and that of other vehicles sharing the road.
 This discrepancy in velocities can lead to confusion and frustration among other drivers, increasing the likelihood of accidents.

-One of the biggest factors for car accidents is speed disparity, and you can have a truck going so slow on the highway that it is a hazard to the motoring public.
+One of the leading causes of car accidents is speed disparity.
+You can have a truck going so slow on the highway that it is a hazard to the motoring public.
 Or worse, an illegally parked semi-truck.

 Overall, it’s best to use common sense.
 Slow down in nasty weather; otherwise, in good driving weather, stay at or near posted speed limits on busy highways and always slow down when necessary to avoid an accident.